wp-plugins/music-store/readme.txt

 	♪ Allows selling audio files via PayPal
 	♪ Allows a custom setup of the online store
-	♪ Includes an audio player that supports formats: OGA, MP3, WAV, WMA ♪ Allows sharing songs in social networks (ex: Facebook, Twitter, Google+) ♪ Supports all most popular web browsers and mobile devices ♪ Includes a module to track sales statistics
+	♪ Includes an audio player that supports formats: OGA, MP3, WAV, WMA ♪ Includes multiple layouts for the Music Store
+	♪ Allows sharing songs in social networks (ex: Facebook, Twitter, Google+) ♪ Supports all most popular web browsers and mobile devices ♪ Includes a module to track sales statistics